Beauvais Cathedral: Interior

-Several of the chapels contain medieval stained glass windows made during the 13th through to the 15th centuries.
+Several of the chapels contain medieval stained glass windows made from the 13th through to the 15th centuries.
 In a chapel close to the northern entrance, there is a medieval clock (14th – 15th century), possibly the oldest fully preserved and functioning mechanical clock in Europe.
 In its vicinity, the highly complicated Beauvais astronomical clock with moving figures was installed in 1866.